“The quality of your life is a direct reflection of the quality of the questions you are asking yourself.”

-Before sobriety, I asked a lot of questions.
-Still do.
-While I’ve a lot of answers, they only opened the door for more.
-Questions typically contain more Truth than the answer, simply because it takes a lot of Truth (even if assumed) in order to reach the point where our knowledge ends and the question begins.
+Before sobriety, I asked a lot of questions, and still do.
+While I had a lot, they always opened doors for more.
+Questions typically contain more Truth than an answer, simply because it takes a lot of Truth (even if assumed) in order to reach the point where our knowledge ends and the question begins.

 Honest questions are a way of seeking Truth.
 They at least open the door for answers.
 They are an act of faith.

-This will be an evolving Frequently Asked Questions page because there will always be questions.
-There needs to be a lot more.
+This is an evolving Frequently Asked Questions.
 If your question isn’t here, please ask it or leave a comment.

 Why “Drunk Pastor”?